Harold Charles Richards: Career

 Harold Richards studied engineering at the Royal Melbourne Institute of Technology.
 In 1951, he worked in the Design Section of Johns and Waygood, which was responsible for many of Australia's post-war infrastructure developments.
-In 1952, the co-founded Hardcastle & Richards with business partner Roy Hardcastle, as a result of winning the design competition for the Olympic Stadium for the 1956 Melbourne Olympic Games.
+In 1952, he co-founded Hardcastle & Richards with business partner Roy Hardcastle, as a result of winning the design competition for the Olympic Stadium for the 1956 Melbourne Olympic Games.
 However, a change in government caused the cancellation of the project.
 The firm expanded to have offices in Melbourne, Perth, Sydney, Brisbane and Broken Hill.

 The firm was involved in many civil engineering projects, including the King Street Bridge over the Yarra River.

 In 1962, Hardcastle & Richards were invited by the School of Engineering at the University of Melbourne to participate in guiding students' final year design projects.
 These projects were based on actual projects in which the firm had been involved.
 This association with engineering education lasted five decades.